Cyclist and Charity Organizer Completes 3,000-Mile Tour With New Hip From Dr. Michael Eilerman

 Even standing on pedals and riding up hills, Jim experienced no pain and no problems with his new hip.
 His 3,000 miles and efforts through the tour amounted to helping countless veterans through specialized benefit programs for physical and mental health.

-To learn more about anterior hip replacement at University Orthopedic Surgeons or to schedule an appointment with Dr. Eilerman, call (865) 546-2663 or request an appointment online.
+To learn more about anterior hip replacement at University Orthopaedic Surgeons or to schedule an appointment with Dr. Eilerman, call (865) 546-2663 or request an appointment online.